akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice did not argue.
 She brought him a blanket and tucked it around his shoulders.

-After, she lay awake for a long time in her bed, listening, turning, unable to settle.
+After, she lay for a long time in her bed, listening, turning, unable to settle.
+She had learnt to live by watching, and by doing the next thing.
+But sleep wouldn’t come.
 The house was too quiet.
 No soft breathing from the sleeping chamber.
-No footsteps crossing the hall.
+No footsteps hesitantly crossing the hall.
 Just the settling of the timbers and the distant cry of an owl.

 ---

 ### The empty pillow

-In the morning, Beatrice awoke and found her father fast asleep in his chair, his staghound lying like a grey ghost across his feet.
+In the morning, Beatrice found her father fast asleep in his chair, his staghound lying like a grey ghost across his feet.
 The dog gave a few heavy thuds of its tail, watching her with wide, yellow eyes.

 And so began the regular pattern of their life.
 Each night her father settled into the chair by the hearth.
 During the day she went about the work of the house: she kneaded the bread, swept the rushes, tended the fire, and fed the geese.
 She neither questioned him nor asked permission.
 She simply did the next thing, as she had always done.